samcodee/pasumai/README.md

 # Pasumai 🌳
 Visit the website @ https://pasumai.samcodee.dev

+**Visit a hosted version of this app @ https://pasumai-demo.samcodee.dev**

-This is a project made by [@samcodee](https://github.com/samcodee) as a proof of concept for my submission to the IIT Bombay SOF Techfest 2024-25
+This is a project made by me ([@samcodee](https://github.com/samcodee)) as a proof of concept for my submission to the IIT Bombay SOF Techfest 2024-25

-This code is not production ready and hence cannot be distributed.
-Hence, additional steps are required to get this running.
+This code is not production ready and cannot be distributed.
+Additional steps are required to get this running.

 # How it works

 ![flowchart thumbnail](https://github.com/user-attachments/assets/4019fe83-3c57-49f3-9222-0cb585be9f76)

+# **Don't want to spend time configuring and running the project locally?
+There is mock-up online version available: https://pasumai-demo.samcodee.dev**

 # Running the project locally